rrogelpe/Blackjack/README.md

 # Blackjack
-A simulation of the popular game Blackjack using Python as the programming language
+A simulation of the game Blackjack

-To play the game simply run the Blackjack.py file